ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 **What I enjoyed most about the interview process was meeting the fellows.
 Each one had a story, a reason for pursuing their passions**.
 It was insightful to see how they approached each problem.
 As I was actively interviewing myself I could give pointers _(after the interview was completed)_ and also reflect on where I could improve when I was in similar interview situations in the future.

 ## Conclusion
+I found volunteering a highly rewarding experience.
+Not only did it allow me to give back in a way that aligned with my values, but it also helped me continue to stay technical while I was interviewing and embarking on a career change!

-TL;DR: Do this!
-Its awesome!
-I highly encourage you to volunteer.
+So yeah, if you have the time, I highly encourage you to volunteer.
 You will both be able to stay technical, provide support, and most importantly give back!
-Check out this site, reach out to me / Alexis to get started!
+Check out [Pursuit](https://www.pursuit.org) and don't hesitate to reach out to me if you want chat more!